-2. Mai Mai militias: Communities that formed militias to protect themselves, while maintaining local customs.
-According to Human Rights Watch, in 2009 there were 22 different groups with a total of 8,000-12,000 combatants.
-They have fought both against and with FARDC.
-The Commander of the Mai Mai militia fighters, Mayele, was handed over in October 2010 to UN peacekeepers in response to allegations that he encouraged sexual violence.
-Notable among the groups are the Mai-Mai Yakutumba, Raia Mutomboki, Mai-Mai Nyakiliba, Mai-Mai Fujo, Mai-Mai Kirikicho, and Resistance Nationale Congolaise, as well as the Coalition of Congolese Patriotic Resistance.
-An arrest warrant for crimes against humanity, including mass rape, was issued for Mai Mai militia leader Ntabo Ntaberi Sheka, a candidate for the National Assembly in the November 2011 elections.
-According to a detailed UN report, between July 30 and August 2, 2011, Sheka, his forces and two other armed groups raped at least 387 civilians in 13 villages along the road between Kibua and Mpofi.
+2. Mai Mai militias: Many Congolese communities formed militias to protect themselves from violence, while maintaining local customs.
+In 2009, there were 22 different groups across the DRC, with a total of 8,000-12,000 combatants (Human Rights Watch).
+Notable are: the Mai-Mai Yakutumba, Raia Mutomboki, Mai-Mai Nyakiliba, Mai-Mai Fujo, Mai-Mai Kirikicho, and Résistance Nationale Congolaise, as well as the Coalition of Congolese Patriotic Resistance.
+The militias have fought both against and with the FARDC.
+In October 2010, Mayele, the Commander of the Mai Mai fighters, was handed over to UN peacekeepers in response to allegations that he encouraged sexual violence.
+An arrest warrant for crimes against humanity, including mass rape, was issued for militia leader Ntabo Ntaberi Sheka, a candidate for the National Assembly in the November 2011 elections.
+Between July 30 and August 2, 2011, the UN reported, Sheka, his forces, and two other armed groups raped at least 387 civilians in 13 villages along the road between Kibua and Mpofi.

 a.
 Coalition of Congolese Patriotic Resistance/Patriotes Résistants Congolais (PARECO): The largest Mai Mai group, it claims to unite non-Rwandan people and some Rwandan Hutus of North Kivu.
-It was formed in 2007, integrating Congolese Hutu, Hunde, and Nande ethnic groups.
-The Hutu and the Nande PARECO factions have joined the FADRC, but a breakaway Hunde PARECO faction known as the Patriotic Alliance for a Free and Sovereign Congo (APCLS), with 1,500 fighters, has remained outside the integration process and is allied with the FDLR; it aims to protect the Hunde community from land grabs.
+Formed in 2007, it integrates the Congolese Hutu, Hunde, and Nande ethnic groups.
+The Hutu and the Nande PARECO factions have since joined the FARDC.
+However, a breakaway faction, the Patriotic Alliance for a Free and Sovereign Congo (APCLS), with 1,500 Hunde fighters, has remained outside the official integration process and is allied with the FDLR.
+The APCLS aims to protect the Hunde people from land grabs by other groups.